 Tobias Todsen, MD, Ph.D.

-Consultant and Associate Professor
+Senior Consultant and Clinical Professor

 Department of Otorhinolaryngology, Head and Neck Surgery & Audiology, Rigshospitalet